 ConnectionStates STRING 61 Internal connection status of the driver to the PLC.
-Connection statuses: 0: Connection OK 1: Connection failure 2: Connection simulated Formating: <netzadresse>:<verbindungszustand>;;; A connection is only known after a variable bes first signed in In order for a connection</verbindungszustand></netzadresse> has first signed in.
+Connection statuses: 0: Connection OK 1: Connection failure 2: Connection simulated Formating: <netzadresse>:<verbindungszustand>;;; A connection is only known after a variable</verbindungszustand></netzadresse> has first signed in.
 In order for a connection to be contained in a string, a variable of this connection must be signed in once.
 The status of a connection is only updated if a variable of the connection is signed in.
 Otherwise there is no communication with the corresponding controller.